padok-team/dojo-terraform-aws-security/README.md

 cd dojo-terraform-aws-security
 ```

+## Github account

+- Create a github account
+- Create a SSH key on your Github account: [Add a ssh key documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- Share your handle Github with Padok's team member

 ### Connect to a distant VM

 To work efficiently, you will work on a distant VM on which all the following tools are already installed.